 For information on Gallery Los Olivos, click here.

-Over the years, I have worked in several somewhat distinct media, including, of course, traditional darkroom and silver printing, various internegative processes, and in recent years, a variety of inkjet media.
+Over the years, I have worked in several somewhat distinct media, including, traditional darkroom and silver printing, various internegative processes, and, in recent years, a variety of inkjet media.
 With the advent of modern inkjet printers and inks, it became clear that the silver print had become an "alternative" medium.
 The wet process has simply been eclipsed by the best modern digital approaches.
 One of my efforts has been to push the envelope in B&W inkjet printing, which has taken a back seat to color by the major printer companies.
 As a former darkroom worker who often mixed his own developers from the raw components (for example, POTA for Tech Pan film), the B&W inkset development work I did came rather naturally.
 (A brother who was a PhD chemist in the carbon field didn't hurt.)

 At www.PaulRoark.com/BW-Info/ I cover or link to numerous current as well as older inksets and workflows that I have used in the past.
 For a number of years MIS Associates (inksupply.com) sold the older inksets that I developed.
 When their founder sold the company, it lost interest in B&W inks.
 I have continued to source the inputs for the former MIS inks through STS Inks in Florida.
 All of my B&W ink work and mixes are done on an open-source, royalty-free basis.
 I just make and continue to make what I want and have published my formulas and profiles.